-Unlike conventional accessory flashes and LED arrays, which reside on the camera’s hot shoe or on a bracket, ring lights, which are available with flash or LED lamps, are circular and mount to the filter threads of the camera lens, creating a shadowless light source that literally wraps around your subject no matter how close it is to the camera lens.
-The catch is that in order to use a ring light, you need a lens with filter threads, which most point-and-shoot cameras do not have.
+Unlike conventional accessory flashes and LED arrays, which reside on the camera’s hot shoe or on a bracket, ring lights, which are available with flash or LED lamps, are circular and mount on the filter threads of the camera lens, creating a shadowless light source that literally wraps around your subject, no matter how close it is to the camera lens.
+The catch: to use a ring light, you need a lens with filter threads, which most point-and-shoot cameras do not have.
 With the exception of the Lomography 4-Color Ring Flash, which features four individual colored-gel flashtubes, flash and LED ring lights are daylight balanced.

-At the time of this writing, point-and-shoot cameras that have filter threads or have provisions for attaching threaded accessories include Nikon’s CoolPix P7100 (and its predecessor the CoolPix P7000), Panasonic’s Lumix DMC-LX5 and Lumix DMC-FZ150, Nikon1 series cameras, Canon’s PowerShot G1X and PowerShot G12 and all previous generation Canon PowerShot G series cameras.
+At the time of this writing, point-and-shoot cameras that have filter threads or have provisions for attaching threaded accessories include the Nikon COOLPIX P900, Panasonic Lumix DMC-FZ200, and Lumix DMC-FZ1000.

-If your camera does not have a threaded filter mount or similar provisions for attaching a ring light, an alternative approach is to use a gooseneck-mounted ring light such as the Sunpak LED Macro Ring Light that can be slipped into the camera’s hot shoe and lowered into place in front of the lens for close-up imaging.
+If your camera does not have a threaded filter mount or similar provisions for attaching a ring light, an alternative approach is to use a gooseneck-mounted ring light such as the Savage Dual Arm LED Light, which can be slipped into the camera’s hot shoe and lowered into place in front of the lens for close-up imaging.

-Slave flash units of this sort include Canon’s HF-DC1 and HF-DC2 High-Power Wireless Flash for Canon PowerShot Cameras and the Bescor LED-25 25W On-Camera Light with Universal Shoe.
-Nikon’s SKE-900 Flash Bracket works in a similar fashion with most Nikon Coolpix cameras, but does not include a Nikon Speedlight.
-Stratos FBX Folding Mini Brackets and the Kirk FB-8 Macro Flash Flip Bracket with 1/4"-20 Screw can also be used in this manner with the slave compact accessory flash or LED array you currently own.
+Slave flash units of this sort include the Canon HF-DC2 High-Power Wireless Flash for Canon PowerShot Cameras and the Bescor LED-25 25W On-Camera Light with Universal Shoe.
+The Nikon LD-1000 LED Light works in a similar fashion with most Nikon Coolpix cameras.
+Vello CB-700 mini folding flash brackets can also be used in this manner, with the slave compact accessory flash or LED array you currently own.

-Owners of Canon’s PowerShot G1X can also make use of Canon’s extremely versatile MR-14EX and MT-24EX Macro Twin ring lights by using the optional Canon MLA-DC1 Macro Light Adapter for the Canon G1X.
+Owners of the Canon PowerShot G1X can also make use of the company’s extremely versatile MR-14EX II and MT-24EX Macro Twin ring lights by using the optional Canon MLA-DC1 Macro Light Adapter for the Canon G1X.